 Played with at the end of Batman: Dark Victory when the villains manage to invade the Batcave.
 However, the villains find it entirely by accident (they're simply trying to escape the chaos in the sewers) and are completely unable to capitalize on their find before Batman and a debuting Robin take them down.
 Most of the villains probably aren't even aware where they actually are.

 Used for ironic purposes in Batman: Cataclysm.
-Pretty much every Waynetech building survived the titular giant earthquake because Bruce Wayne made sure all his building were quake-proofed.
+Every Waynetech building survived the titular giant earthquake because Bruce Wayne made sure all his building were quake-proofed.
 Unfortunately, the Batcave and Wayne Manor were not.

 In addition to the X-Men mansion, the HQ of the Fantastic Four gets blown up real good on a pretty regular basis (and invaded from the Negative Zone and other fun stuff).
 It's a downside of not having a secret identity and having your base be a well-known landmark and tourist destination.
 They usually rebuild it quickly with improvements, but sometimes there are lasting effects: during John Byrne's run on the book, he had Annihilus attack and trash the place while Alicia and Franklin were at home.
 Franklin's New Powers as the Plot Demands failed to activate and both of them wound up seriously hurt in the hospital for weeks.
 The FF were very much not happy.